Standing and ad hoc committees appointed at various levels support the mission of the University.

 The Board of Trustees convenes a number of committees to make recommendations and advise the Board.
 These include both standing committees and special committees.
 For more information please visit the Board of Trustees website.

 Certain University-level committees formulate recommendations for policy (subject to the approval of the President) such as the Committee on Athletics, Physical Education and Recreation, the Committee on Environmental Health and Safety, the Committee on Faculty Staff Human Resources, and the Public Art Committee.
 The President writes the charges to these committees and appoints the members.
 The President receives faculty nominations from the Committee on Committees and student nominations from the ASSU Nominations Commission (NomCom).
-They consult with the committee chairs on appointments and then confirm the final decision regarding appointments.
+The President requests a recommendation from committee chairs on appointments and then confirms the final decisions regarding appointments.

 Faculty Senate Committees